kevinburke/targets/readme.md

 This file will be used in lieu of an issue tracker, and like most issue trackers will probably go out of date soon.

-- Initial "Press to Recenter Display screen", and graphics which compute based on this setting
 - Effect to blow up the object when you hit spacebar and look at it.
 - Final Score/Leaderboard/Play Again screen
-- Show the score on each quad (a number that decreases as time increases)
 - Create a target-looking object in Photoshop
+- Add "distractor" targets around the red target

 - Anonymous data publisher
 - Server side code to manage the data (maybe just dumping to text files at first)

 ### Installing/Building

 I haven't actually tested this, but you should be able to load this folder as a project in Unity and run it.
-You may also need the Oculus plugin.
-The important code is in TargetScript.cs.
+You may also need the Oculus plugin (version 0.4.3).
+The important game logic is in TargetScript.cs.

 ## API